kea012/chessgamemirror/README.md

 As a team we will create a basic chase game.
 Before entering the game, players will be able to choose the side they wish to play on.
 A main feature of the game is the interactable chess pieces, with each type having its own moveset in terms of board traversal.
 These pieces will be created via the use of a superclass “character” and several derived classes.
 The character class will have all the basic data members and member functions each character needs, such as color of piece, location, and dead/alive.
 The derived classes will contain the name of the piece, moveset, and specify special traits for the king and pawn pieces.
 Players will have the opportunity to move the pieces across the board via user input.
 The board, a feature of the game that specifies the position of each piece, will be a nested array, each section capable of containing a piece object, very much like the real game.
 Movement of pieces will be tracked by the board and will allow for easy intersection checking between pieces for both movement and attacking.
 Upon the intersection of two opposing pieces, the piece on the side of the attacker will take up the space of the piece previously in that segment, besides the king.
 Each new turn will print the updated board onto the screen for the players to view.
 In the case of a player attempting to make an illegal move, a message will display, prompting the user to make a different move.
 Another primary feature of the game is the “king” piece, which is important to winning the game.
 As it cannot move into spaces able to be moved to by opposing pieces, and requires it to be both under attack by another piece and have no other location to move in order to be checkmated, it must have a unique system with the board in order to tell when these events take place.

- > ## Phase II
- > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
- > * Create an "Epic" (note) for each feature.
-Place these epics in the `Product Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Break down the "Epics" into smaller actionable user stories (i.e. smaller development tasks).
-Convert them into issues and assign them to team members.
-Place these in the `TODO` column (aka Sprint Backlog).
- >   * These cards should represent roughly 7 days worth of development time for your team.
-Then, once the sprint is over you should be repeating these steps to plan a new sprint, taking you until your second scrum meeting with the reader in phase III.
- > * Each team member needs to submit the Individual Contributions Form on Canvas for this phase.
-In this form, you need to fill in the names of all team members, the percentage of work contributed by each member for phase  II, and a description of their contributions.
-Remember that each team member should submit the form individually.
- > * Schedule two check-ins using Calendly.
-Both time slots should be during your lab on week 6.
-Your entire team must be present for both check-ins.
- >   * The first check-in needs to be scheduled with your lab TA.
-During that meeting, you will discuss your project design/class diagram from phase II.
- >   * The second check-in should be scheduled with a reader.
-During that meeting you will discuss:
- >     * The tasks you are planning for the first sprint
- >     * How work will be divided between the team members
-## User Interface Specification
- > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
-For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
-(Specification requirement is adapted from the User Interface Design Document Template of CMSC 345 at the University of Maryland Global Campus)

 ### Navigation Diagram

 Navigation Diagram Description: